cutezerocat/handy-tools/README.md

 ### ziroom_detect.py

-**Attention: First of all， you must save your url of ziroom.com search page in *.user-config/ziroom_url.txt* .**
+**Attention: First of all, you must save your url of ziroom.com search page in *.user-config/ziroom_url.txt* .**

-Print the house details in ziroom.com to find the one you want instead of refresh your browsers repeatly.
+Print the house details in ziroom.com to find the one you want instead of refreshing your browsers repeatly.